Communicating the Company Decision

 - Leadership usually has access to more information across many different departments, weighing the strengths, weakness, and position of the company or industry.

-That isn’t always the case for the majority of the workforce:
+That isn’t always the case for the majority of the workforce which may:

-- Workforce may lack insight into the long-term strategy of the company
+- Lack insight into the long-term strategy of the company

-- Workforce may not have insight into what other departments are doing
+- Not have insight into what other departments are doing

 - Workforce may not have the experience to understand “scaling” a company, a tough economy, or the strategy around an operating plan that is thinking 3, 6, 18 months out

 If a more experienced mind needed reports, multiple departments and weeks or months to come to a decision, can we expect someone with less exposure to the business or industry to understand the impact in a 10-minute stand-up meeting or an email announcement?
-An email or a quick stand up announcement to the workforce is usually just a fraction of the time that leadership had to digest a company decision and at the end of the day, not a fair expectation.
+Both are just a fraction of the time that leadership had to digest a company decision and at the end of the day, not a fair expectation.

 If the workforce doesn’t understand a company decision, they will either: